dwarvesf/playground/Engineering/Mobile/Scale up Application using Jetpack Navigation.md

 ---
-tags: mobile, kotlin
+tags: mobile, kotlin, jetpack
-author: Lampard
+author: Nguyen Xuan Truong
-date: 2022-10-31
+date: 2022-11-14
 ---

 In the past, to implement based on fragment navigation, we used `FragmentManager` and `FragmentTransaction` to